Indoor Radon Testing…It’s easy & it’s free!

 Radon is a naturally occurring, radioactive gas that results from the natural decay of radium, a natural decay product of uranium.
 Uranium is a natural part of the earth’s crust and concentrations vary from place to place.
 Therefore, Radon levels vary from one location to another.

 Radon is odorless, colorless, and cannot be detected by human senses.
 However, not knowing if your home has high levels of Radon can be deadly.
 As a carcinogen, Radon is the second leading cause of lung cancer in the United States; second only to tobacco use.

 How do I test?

 The health department offers free testing kits so you can easily test Radon levels in your home.
-The test lasts between 4-7 days and you simply mail the kit to the address provided.
+The test lasts for a minimum of 3 days and you simply mail the kit to the address provided.
 Visit your local health department office for a free testing kit.

 How likely am I to have high Radon levels in my home?